 Limerick, November 18th, Lindum AS is one of the leading players in Norway in the treatment of organic waste and contaminated masses.
 The company operates two biogas plants that process food waste for about 1.2 million people.
 They convert food waste and sludge into either biogas or agricultural soil and compost for food production.
-Lindum also conducts extensive R&D activities, provides skip rental, and even offers solutions and advice for odour control.
+Lindum also conducts extensive R&D activities, provides skip rental, and even offers solutions and advice for odor control.
 Despite being wholly owned by the municipality of Drammen, Lindum AS runs like a private company.
-Operating efficiently and ‘profitably’ is how Lindum helps the city fulfil its sustainability goals.
+Operating efficiently and ‘profitably’ is how Lindum helps the city fulfill its sustainability goals.
 In 2019, the company had 640 million NOK in sales and handled 1.4 million tonnes of waste.

 As a company at the forefront of innovative and value-added waste management, moving from an assortment of legacy systems to the modern AMCS Cloud-based Platform offers Lindum the efficiency and scalability to expand and offer more sustainability solutions.
 As a company at the forefront of innovative and value-added waste management, moving from an assortment of legacy systems to the modern AMCS Cloud-based Platform offers Lindum the efficiency and scalability to expand and offer more sustainability solutions.

-Optimising control over a wide range of value-added waste management
+Optimizing control over a wide range of value-added waste management

 Frode Steen, IT Manager for Lindum, explains how the growing complexity of services to capture ever more renewable resources was making it difficult to continue working with a variety of individual legacy systems.
 “With our two biogas companies, we treat the organic waste for approximately 20 to 25% of the country.
 We manage landfills.
-We provide skips and roll on roll off trucks for materials from iron scrap to wood chips.
+We provide skips and roll-on roll-off trucks for materials from iron scrap to wood chips.
 We also do a lot of research and development, which includes a complete greenhouse ecosystem to help us study and perfect the process of going from food to waste to food again.”
 Other things Lindum has been working on are recipes for treating hazardous wastes, such as oil-contaminated masses, to make them safer and reduce their material grading to ‘normal’ polluted waste.

 Streamlining multiple systems into one standard of best practices

 To operate more flexibly and efficiently, Lindum was focused on the idea of working with only a single vendor with a comprehensive enterprise system.
 They believe this will help them meet the challenges associated with more strategic growth in the years to come.
-The goal is to use the enterprise solution across the company to standardise their practices.
-For example, the three skip/RORO locations each have a different way of working.
+The goal is to use the enterprise solution across the company to standardize their practices.
+For example, the three skips/RORO locations each have a different way of working.
 With the integrated enterprise software, Lindum can streamline the three different work processes into one best practice.

-Lindum expects the streamlining of the entire process from sales to order, invoicing, and reporting with AMCS’s Cloud-based Platform will help them improve the entire customer experience from start to finish.
+Lindum expects the streamlining of the entire process from sales to order, invoicing, and reporting with AMCS’ Cloud-based Platform will help them improve the entire customer experience from start to finish.
 One piece of functionality they know will have a big impact on the efficiency of their service is the Customer Portal that will replace the more time-consuming e-mails and calls for Lindum’s customer service and order process.
-The new efficiency will allow Lindum to shift workloads within their teams, so that people have more time to perform the tasks that add value for the company.
+The new efficiency will allow Lindum to shift workloads within their teams so that people have more time to perform the tasks that add value for the company.
 In addition, automation and the more efficient tracking and exchange of information through the system means employees can more easily take over work from one another.
 Teams can work much more flexibly and effectively – and proactively for customers.